 #9 Haggle, sometimes

 There are certain places where prices are fixed and non-negotiable.
 This is generally the case at any established souvenir shop.
-Markets, however, are another case all together.
+Markets, however, are another case altogether.
 So, for instance, if you visit Cancun and decide to pay a visit to the city’s famous Mercado 28 (Market 28), haggle.
-They want 250 pesos?
+Do they want 250 pesos?
 Offer 125.
 Go back and forth with the vendor, and be prepared to hear crocodile tears-inducing stories.
 Keep bargaining, and make sure you follow the previous point prior to any significant purchase.
 Before accepting any final price, ask the vendor what their lowest price is.
 But, and there’s always a but, use common sense.
 Don’t nickel and dime people too much and remember that wages are much lower in Mexico than they are where you call home.

 #10 Pay in pesos

 While most establishments do accept U.S. dollars, it’s not in your best interest to pay with them.
 They’re great for tipping, but when you are going to purchase anything that costs more than 100 or so pesos, do so in the local currency.
 Why?
 Because you will get a bad exchange rate otherwise.
 Simply withdraw pesos from an ATM (only use those at banks or hotels ) and use them to pay for your purchases while keeping in mind your bank’s exchange rate to make sure you are still getting a good deal.